advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

 edgeAgent.sendData(data).then(
 result => {
-  //if send data successful without error, error return null, result return true, and vice versa.
+  //if send data successful, result return true, and vice versa.
 },
 error => {
  //if send data occur any exception return error